Is There A Right Way To Breathe While Exercising?

 A 2018 systematic review by the University of Pisa, Italy, published in Frontiers in Human Neuroscience, observed that slow breathing techniques produce autonomic nervous system changes, including increasing heart rate variability, a measure of the time between heartbeats that is linked to recovery after stress.
 In other words, slowing your breathing can help you to recover faster when you are under stress.

 When running, most people will adopt a pattern of breathing that is linked in some way to their cadence — the number of times each foot hits the ground.

 Research suggests that there is a common way that runners choose to breathe for maximum comfort while running.
 A 2013 research article from the University of Utah in the US, published in PLOS One, observed that runners typically prefer a 2:1 breathing ratio while running — they inhale for two steps, and exhale for one step.
 This may minimise the load placed on your respiratory muscles while running, and reduce fatigue.

 Try these breathing techniques to get the most out of your workouts

 Doing breathing exercises can help to improve your workouts, and it’s also a tool that can help to increase mindfulness and improve your overall wellbeing.
-You can use breathing exercises in your at-home yoga practice, or as part of your recovery sessions to help you to stay on track on your rest days.
+You can use breathing exercises in your at-home yoga practice, or as part of your recovery sessions to help you to stay on track during your rest days.